Tyler Menezes

 Tyler Menezes is a Canadian–American computer programmer and businessperson.
 He co-founded several startups, and is currently executive director of the nonprofit organization CodeDay.

-Life and career

 Early life and education

 Menezes was born in Toronto, Ontario, and moved to Spokane, Washington, when he was young.

 He has stated that his interest in technology started during a period of long social isolation while living in Spokane and being uninterested in sports like the rest of his classmates.
 He was introduced to computer programming after moving to Redmond, Washington, when he stumbled on a book offering to teach the creation of a slot machine in Visual Basic.

 Menezes has said his later interest in STEM education was a result of realizing his luck in finding that book at that particular time.

 In high school, Menezes participated in a video game programming competition organized by Microsoft, which would later serve as the inspiration for the CodeDay program.

 Menezes worked on CAPTCHA research in Microsoft Research's Machine Learning and Applied Statistics department while attending the University of Washington.